Ka Whata Tu O Rakihouia Conservation Park

 Ka Whata Tu O Rakihouia Conservation Park is a protected area covering part of the Seaward Kaikoura Range.
 It is located between Kaikōura and Clarence in the Kaikōura District and Canterbury Region of New Zealand's South Island.

+The main breeding colony of the endangered Hutton's shearwater is located in the headwaters of the Kowhai River.
+The area of the colony is protected as the Mount Uwerau Nature Reserve.
+This is a strict nature reserve of 1102 ha within the Ka Whata Tu o Rakihouia Conservation Park where no public access is permitted.

 The park is managed by the New Zealand Department of Conservation.